Mary Don't You Weep: Recordings

 There was also an adaptation of this song recorded in the Greek language.
 The title was "Mairi Mi Lypasai Pia", and was written and recorded by the Greek songwriter, Manos Xydous, on his 2010 album Otan tha fygo ena vrady apo 'do as well as on the collection Epityhies 2011.

-In Denmark, the song was recorded in the sixties by the popular vocal group Four Jacks entitled "O Marie, Jeg Vil Hjem Til Dig".
+In Denmark, the song was recorded in the sixties by the popular vocal group Four Jacks titled "O Marie, Jeg Vil Hjem Til Dig".
 The subject, inspired by Stonewall Jackson's version, was changed and turned into a comic story about private in the Danish army who hated being a soldier and therefore was longing to return home to his sweet-heart, Marie.
-The single was very successful receiving a lot of airplay during the sixties, seventies and eighties.
+The single was very successful, receiving significant airplay in the sixties, seventies, and eighties.

-In 2018, a recording of the song done by Prince in 1983 was released as the first track from Piano and a Microphone 1983 and was used in the Spike Lee movie BlacKkKlansman.
+In 2018, a recording of the song by Prince from 1983 was released as the fourth track from Piano and a Microphone 1983 and was used in the soundtrack of Spike Lee's film BlacKkKlansman.